ebulllience/aryzach.github.io/_posts/2021-08-29-reimplementing-git-clone-with-scala-zio.markdown

 I'm reading about TCP / Akka actors on [stackoverflow](https://stackoverflow.com/questions/33747858/akka-tcp-client-how-can-i-send-a-message-over-tcp-using-akka-actor) and from the [official docs](https://doc.akka.io/docs/akka/snapshot/io-tcp.html?language=scala) to understand how I can send a TCP message in Scala.
 I think the ZIO environments I'll need are System and maybe Blocking.
 I haven't worked with either of these ZIO environments, so that'll be fun to learn about!

 #### Step 6: Write test for ls-remote

+#### Step 7: Breaking down ls-remote
+I'm skipping the ls-remote test for now.
+I'm not quite sure yet how to write tests that depend on external services (like a local tcp / git server), let alone an internet-dependent service.
+I was able to get a prototyped local version of ref discovery working with akka.
+AKA I can see the correct git info when I put up a local git server, and run my tcp client code.
+It's not type-safe / functional / ZIO'd yet.
+It looks like there's some ZIO socket info [out there](https://zio.github.io/zio-nio/docs/essentials/essentials_sockets).
+I'm not sure if I'll be able to use this, or be able to wrap my akka setup in ZIO.
+It seems like this is the bulk of ls-remote though.